-Caves are some of the most fragile ecosystems in the Hill Country.
+Caves are some of the most fragile ecosystems in the Texas Hill Country.
 Light is limited and the air is still.
 It is with great care that caves are protected for the fragile life within them.
-Adaptations in caves range from huge pinchers to feel around in the dark to a complete lack of eyes.
-Caves in central Texas are often the connecting link of the Edwards Aquifer and the earth’s surface.
+Animal adaptations in caves range from huge pinchers to feel around in the dark to a complete lack of eyes.
+Caves in Central Texas are often the connecting link of the Edwards Aquifer and the Earth’s surface.

 The primary threat to survival for these cave-obligated species is urban development.
 Complete loss of habitat occurs when caves are filled in.
 Paving over caves or creating new openings can affect hydrologic flow and change cave temperature and humidity beyond a range the species can tolerate.
 Urban development also results in pollution from pesticides, fertilizers, roadway runoff, and other chemicals that seep through soil and porous limestone to contaminant caves and groundwater.